Gaels: Origins

+John T. Koch proposes that Goidelic developed from proto-Celtic when Ireland went through a period of relative isolation at the end of the Bronze Age and beginning of the Iron Age, from c.600 BC.
+He believes Ireland and Celtiberia preserved a more conservative Q-Celtic language because they were not fully integrated into the La Tènecultural sphere.
+This emerged around 450 BC and was associated with the newer P-Celtic (Gallo-Brittonic) languages.

+T. F. O'Rahilly suggested that Ireland's people had spoken a Brittonic (Brythonic) language before being conquered by Goidelic-speaking Gaels late in the Iron Age, around 100 BC.
+This theory has since been rejected.
+There is no evidence of large migrations to Ireland after the Bronze Age, either archaeologically or genetically.
+The intrusive (non-native) artifacts in Iron Age Ireland are La Tène and Romano-British, from regions which were not Goidelic speaking.
+The Goidelic branch of Celtic retains more archaic features than Brittonic, suggesting that Goidelic is the older branch.
+The earliest linguistic data from Ireland is the Celtic name Iverni in the Ora maritima, which is at least as old as the 4th century BC.
+Evidence strongly suggests the Iverni, who became the Érainn, were the ethnolinguistic ancestors of the Gaels.
+The oldest direct evidence of Goidelic are ogham inscriptions in Archaic Irish; these are thickest in Iverni territory in the southwest.

+Origin legends

 In their own national epic contained within medieval works such as the Lebor Gabála Érenn, the Gaels trace the origin of their people to an eponymous ancestor named Goídel Glas.
 He is described as a Scythian prince (the grandson of Fénius Farsaid), who is credited with creating the Gaelic languages.
 Goídel's mother is called Scota, described as an Egyptian princess.
 The Gaels are depicted as wandering from place to place for hundreds of years; they spend time in Egypt, Crete, Scythia, the Caspian Sea and Getulia, before arriving in Iberia, where their king, Breogán, is said to have founded Galicia.

 The Gaels are then said to have sailed to Ireland via Galicia in the form of the Milesians, sons of Míl Espáine.
-The Gaels fight a battle of sorcery with the Tuatha Dé Danann, the gods, who inhabited Ireland at the time. Ériu, a goddess of the land, promises the Gaels that Ireland shall be theirs so long as they pay tribute to her.
+The Gaels fight a battle of sorcery with the Tuatha Dé Danann, the gods, who inhabited the land at the time. Ériu, a goddess of the land, promises the Gaels that land shall be theirs so long as they pay tribute to her.
 They agree, and their bard Amergin recites an incantation known as the Song of Amergin.
-The two groups agree to divide Ireland between them: the Gaels take the world above, while the Tuath Dé take the world below (i.e. the Otherworld).
+The two groups agree to divide the land between them: the Gaels take the world above, while the Tuath Dé Danann take the world below (i.e. the Otherworld).
+The Gaels call the land Éire, which is later anglicised as 'Ireland'.

-Ancient

-According to the Annals of the Four Masters, the early branches of the Milesian Gaels were the Heremonians, the Heberians and the Irians, descended from the three brothers Érimón, Éber Finn and Ír respectively.
-Another group were the Ithians, descended from Íth (an uncle of Milesius) who were located in South Leinster (associated with the Brigantes) but they later became extinct.
-The Four Masters date the start of Milesian rule from 1700 BCE.
-Initially, the Heremonians dominated the High Kingship of Ireland from their stronghold of Mide, the Heberians were given Munster and the Irians were given Ulster.
-At this early point of the Milesian-era, the non-Gaelic Fir Domnann held Leinster and the Fir Ol nEchmacht held what was later known as Connacht (possibly remnants of the Fir Bolg).

-During the Iron Age there was heightened activity at a number of important royal ceremonial sites, including Tara, Dún Ailinne, Rathcroghan and Emain Macha.
-Each was associated with a Gaelic tribe.
-The most important was Tara, where the High King (also known as the King of Tara) was inaugurated on the Lia Fáil (Stone of Destiny), which stands to this day.
-According to the Annals, this era also saw, during the 7th century BCE, a branch of the Heremonians known as the Laigin, descending from Úgaine Mór's son Lóegaire Lorc, displacing the Fir Bolg remnants in Leinster.
-This was also a critical period for the Ulaid (earlier known as the Irians) as their kinsman Rudraige Mór took over the High Kingship in the 3rd century BCE; his offspring would be the subject of the Ulster Cycle of heroic tradition, including the epic Táin Bó Cúailnge.
-This includes the struggle between Conchobar mac Nessa and Fergus mac Róich.